 – The Memoir Project, by Marion Roach Smith

-– A Friend from Far Away, by Natalie Goldberg
+– Old Friend from Far Away, by Natalie Goldberg

 – Plot and Structure, by James Scott Bell.
 (Even though this book is aimed at fiction writers, it’ll show you how to plot your memoir so it’ll be as readable as a novel.)